paketoff/paketoff/README.md

 # Roman Rudyi – Full Stack Software Engineer

 Hi there!
-I'm Roman, a Full Stack Software Engineer building software across startups, edtech, AI SaaS, and public digital services.
+I'm Roman, a Full Stack Software Engineer @ProHacktiv building software across startups, edtech, AI SaaS, and public digital services.
 I specialize in robust backend systems (Python, FastAPI, microservices) and also deliver polished front-end experiences (Vue, Angular, with a dash of React).
 I’ve taken products end-to-end — from architecture and code to tests, CI/CD, and cloud deployments.

----

-## 🔭 Currently Working On

-- **SnipeShift** — an HFT-oriented project in a specific niche that assists trading and decision-making, with **ultra-fast auto-buy** and **minimal latency** as core features.
-Currently building it **solo**; **private** and subscription-based.
-- **Stardust VPN** — a public, solo-built VPN service for secure, hassle-free browsing.

----

-## 🏆 Project Highlights

-- **Stardust VPN** — Public VPN service built from scratch, providing secure and private internet access without the usual headaches.
-- **SnipeShift** — Microservice-driven, HFT-leaning SaaS that focuses on speed, reliability, and decision support for traders. *Private and invite-only.*

 ---